Why See The Woman in Black?

-Twenty five years on and this theatrical tour-de-force has lost none of its power to terrify.
-Adapted by Stephen Mallatratt, this stage version ingeniously turns Hill's novel into a two man show, which is played out on a sparsely decorated set and employs every tension ratcheting sound and light effect in the book.
+Over thirty years later and this theatrical tour-de-force has lost none of its power to terrify.
+Adapted by Stephen Mallatratt, this stage version ingeniously turns Hill's novel into a two-man show, which is played out on a sparsely decorated set and employs every tension ratcheting sound and light effect in the book.
 If that wasn't enough, the action isn't confined to the stage, so you never know just where the Woman in Black is going to appear next.

 What is The Woman in Black About?

 Retired solicitor Arthur Kipps is still haunted by the strange events which took place in a small English village, Eel Marsh, years before.
 Sent on a routine assignment to look over a widow's legal papers, Kipps encountered a mysterious spectre known as The Woman in Black, a ghostly figure who seems intent on taking the lives of Eel Marsh's young children.

 Hoping to exorcise the demons of his past, Kipps calls on a young actor to recreate the events of Eel Marsh in the form of a play.
 The actor plays the part of Kipps, while Kipps himself takes on the roles of all those characters whom he met during that terrible visit.
 Unfortunately, this play seems to raise more ghosts for Kipps than it banishes...

 Opening night: 7 June 1989

 The Woman in Black is suitable for children aged 8 and over.
 Children aged under 5 will not be admitted to the Fortune Theatre.